 Underpinning The David Parr House

-2nd HLF Grant awarded to us
+2nd HLF grant awarded

 An Exciting Challenge

-The David Parr House is one of a small number of organisations across the UK to be offered a prestigious Heritage Lottery Fund (HLF) Endowment grant of up to £500K that could help secure its future.
+The David Parr House is one of a small number of organisations across the UK to be offered a prestigious Heritage Lottery Fund (HLF) Endowment grant of up to £500K that could help secure our future.
 Made possible thanks to money raised by National Lottery players, the grant is released on a matching pound for pound basis and means that the David Parr House will have to raise £500K of additional funds by 2021 in order to claim the grant.

 “It’s a huge challenge for a small organisation,” says Trustee Mike Nicholson, “but this is a terrific project for Cambridge and the nation.
 Every donation we receive will be doubled by the National Lottery grant, which we believe will be a huge incentive for people to help and to be part of something very special.”

 The David Parr House is a unique time-capsule of late Victorian working-class art and life that has attracted international attention since it was acquired by the Charity in 2014.
-In 1912 David Parr inscribed onto the highly decorated wall of his small two-up two-down terraced house’s front room: If you do anything, do it well.
+In 1912 David Parr inscribed on to the highly decorated wall of his small terraced house’s front room: If you do anything, do it well.
 “We are determined to live up to this and the Endowment, which will be invested to produce a regular income, will help make sure that David Parr’s legacy has a secure and flourishing future,” said Tamsin Wimhurst, Chair of the David Parr House CIO.

 As a charity, all donations to the David Parr House qualify for Gift Aid and the Trust would be pleased to hear from both individuals and organisations who might be able to help this appeal in the future.
 Information on how to make a donation can be found on the David Parr website www.davidparrhouse.org or we can send information to you.